 Debugging is an integral part of web development.
 It can be also a pretty sluggish and tedious task.
 With browser development tools we reduce the time spent on hunting the bugs.
 We set breakpoints in the code and move step by step to the source of the problem the same way as the program does.
 When using Chrome DevTools we can watch for DOM modification events and for specified URL requests.
 When tuning performance, we can measure time with time/timeEnd and request process profile with profile/profileEnd.
 By using features such Filmstrip and Throttling we can see looks the page load on different connections.

-, …
+We started this book with reviewing JavaScript core features.
+We've learnt how to make the code more expressive by means of syntactic sugar, we practiced object iteration and collection normalization, we compared various approaches to declare object including ES6 classes, we found out how to use “magic methods” of JavaScript.
+Then we dove into modular programming.
+We talked about module pattern and modules in general and reviewed three main approaches to modularization in JavaScript AMD, CommonJS and ES6 modules.
+The next topic was about keeping DOM manipulations high-performance.
+We also examined Fetch API.
+We also considered some of most exciting HTML5 APIs such Storage, IndexedDB, Workers, SSE, WebSocket and the technologies are the hood Web Component.
+We considered techniques to leverage JavaScript event loop and to build no-blocking applications.
+We practices with design patterns in JavaScript and talked about concern separations.
+We wrote a simple application in three frameworks Backbone, Angular and React.
+We have tried out Node.js by creating a command-line utility and exposing a web-server.
+We also created a demo desktop application with NW.js and it's mobile varsion with PhoneGap.
+At last, we talked about bug hunting.